The “Sexy Factor” or Reaping Advantage (or Disadvantage) From The Way Your Meat Lived

 An appropriate level of supplementation must follow a nifty chart showing the best sources of k2: these numbers are expressed in micrograms.
 Might “wow” you now to understand that 1,000 micrograms is 1 milligram, and remember I wrote that the Japanese are using 45 milligrams per day doses to help people with bone problems with no adverse effects noted(!!!)

 You see that one pastured egg yolk (Netherlands) provides about 32 micrograms of K2.
 Non-pastured eggs provide only roughly half that amount.
 Research demonstrates that health preserving benefits come from remarkably small amounts of k2: like the amount in one pastured egg yolk in the case of the Rotterdam Study.
 Because Vitamin K2 is fat-soluble, you’ll notice it is found mostly in high-fat animal products including high-fat dairy, liver, & other organs.
 If you happen to have daily access to one or more of these great dietary sources, there is no need to supplement with K2 unless you are dealing with some of the disease states that I’ve discussed: celiac, crohn’s or anything affecting absorption of vitamins, osteoporosis or any condition involving poor bone density, heart disease, & dental issues.
 If you are supplementing, there is a synergy you need to be wary of with fat-soluble vitamins: if you supplement high dose with one fat-soluble vitamin, you must insure a proper ratio of all the others.
 (I got this information from Chris Kresser, but can’t find the source to give proper credit).
-I give our kids cod liver oil (A & D) with their pastured eggs and they chase it with carrot juice 🙂 Consult your nutritionist for proper recommendations.
+I give our kids cod liver oil (A & D) with their pastured eggs.
+Consult your nutritionist for proper recommendations.

 Countries which have more pastured animals offer superior sources of K2.
-There are quality online sources of pastured meat such as https://www.kaufnekuh.de/.
+There are quality online sources of pastured meat such as https://www.meinbiorind.de/ and https://www.kaufnekuh.de/.
 But you also don’t need to hunt long to find it in the Nuernberg area.
 Rewe supermarket now offers many different cuts of pastured meat (chicken, pork, and beef) for a reasonable price:

 Kerrygold Butter (or any butter from pastured cattle) from Ireland has superior taste, and now you know it’s also better for your family’s health.
 Biohof Schwarz (sold at Ebl), as well as Milchbauernhof Kleinlein in Oberasbach offer pastured eggs (but unfortunately not pastured milk).
 Your purchase of these products supports not only more humane living standards for the animal you’re eating, but your own improved health and that of your kids.